saturnlighting/literature-review/README.md

 <!-- Fotios, S., Unwin, J., Farrall, S. also wrte a  review on rpad lighting and pedestrian reassurance (Road lighting and pedestrian reassurance after dark: A review). -->
 <!-- Mention the rest of reviews included in the search e.g. systematic review of the relationship between the built environment and physical activity.  -->

-This paper aims to review international research on the intersection between active travel and road lighting.
+This paper aims to fill this gap and provide a review on international research on the intersection between active travel and road lighting.

-The review answers the following questions:
+The review is guided by the following questions:

 1.- To what extent does darkness influence active travel behaviour?